Coronavirus (COVID-19) Resources

 Law Offices of Braid Pezzaglia is available to both current and potential clients during this uncertain time.
 We are continuing to provide the best legal services that we can.
 Though we are not scheduling in-person meetings, we are available to you by phone or email.

-We have been receiving a lot of questions from clients about COVID-19.
-We have put together some resources below.
+We have been receiving a lot of questions from clients about the coronavirus.
+We have put together some COVID-19 resources below.
 If you have any questions, please feel free to reach out to our office.

 Coronavirus and Local California Courts